Hinduism in Fiji: History

-Many indentured Hindu laborers in Fiji preferred to return to India after their indentured labor contract was over.
+Many indentured Hindu labourers in Fiji preferred to return to India after their indentured labour contract was over.
 Estimates suggest 40% had returned by 1940, with higher return rates in early years.
-In 1920, after non-violent civil protests led by Gandhi against indenture system in British colonies around the world, Britain abolished the system.
-This stopped the inflow of new Indian labor into Fiji plantations, while Indians continued to leave Fiji plantations.
-The departure of productive, low cost Indian labor became a serious labor shortage problem for the British plantations.
-In 1929, the British colonial government granted Indo-Fijian Hindus electoral and some civil rights, in most part to stabilize exports and profits from its Fijian sugar plantations and to prevent Indian laborers from leaving from the labor-intensive plantations.
+In 1920, after non-violent civil protests led by Gandhi against the indentured system in British colonies around the world, Britain abolished the system.
+This stopped the inflow of new Indian labour into Fiji plantations, while Indians continued to leave Fiji plantations.
+The departure of productive, low cost Indian labour became a serious labour shortage problem for the British plantations.
+In 1929, the British colonial government granted Indo-Fijian Hindus electoral and some civil rights, in most part to stabilize exports and profits from its Fijian sugar plantations and to prevent Indian labourers from leaving from the labour-intensive plantations.
 But the electoral rights granted were limited, not proportional but racial quota based, and the government segregated Indo-Fijians in a manner similar to South Africa, that is on communal and racial basis from Europeans and native Fijians.
 This system was resisted by the Hindus, and in an act of peaceful protest, Hindus refused to accept the segregated council.
 However, within years, the Hindu community split along the lines of majority Sanatan Dharma group and a minority Arya Samaj group, a situation that delayed further development of Indo-Fijian political rights.
+The Arya Samaj developed an educational and religious presence among Indo-Fijians during the early twentieth century.
+Established on 25 December 1904, it preserved Hindu cultural traditions while promoting education for the community.
+In 1918, the organisation was formally registered as the Arya Pratinidhi Sabha of Fiji and established the Gurukul Primary School in Lautoka.

 A colleague of Gandhi, A. D. Patel led independence initiative in Fiji, demanding civil rights for all Fijians.
 However, the political segregation and unequal human rights for Hindus (and other Indo-Fijians) was retained in Fiji's first Constitution as the British empire granted independence to its colony Fiji in 1970.